Ag Ed & STS Professional Development

 Register: HERE (This course is limited in the number of participants, so sign up early.)

 Optional graduate credit available: ALEC 893, Sec 290, Class 8276 (3 hours) Instructions on registering.
 Course instructor: Troy White.
-Graduate course requirements TBA
+Graduate course expectations found HERE.
+All assignments are due Friday, August 1, 2025.

 Location: Two institute locations to choose from, depending on your location - Concord at the Haskell Ag Lab OR Lincoln on UNL’s East Campus